 - Determine how to apply internal scoring models for credit history without substituting for repayment ability.

-- Gain clarity of SBA’s expectation to uncover merchant cash advance loans and one time deposits in underwriting.
+- Gain clarity of SBA’s expectations to uncover merchant cash advance loans and one-time deposits in underwriting.

 Benefits for Your Lending Team